How to Cure Canker and Mouth Sores

 If you have a canker sore, you may experience burning and a painful tingling sensation, as well as white or gray round sores with red borders.
 Also, you may have a fever and swollen lymph nodes.

-The good thing about canker sores is that they almost always disappear on their own in about 7 to 10 days.
-The pain can be very annoying, but the important thing is not to touch it with your teeth nor tongue, even though you may be tempted to.
+The good thing about canker sores is that they almost always disappear on their own.
+The pain can be very bothersome, but the important thing isn’t to touch it with your teeth nor tongue, even though you may be tempted to.
 They’ll be a bad memory in a period of seven to ten days.

-This is one of the cheapest effective antiseptics in the world.
-It’s a great ally to heal wounds naturally.
-All you have to do is mix a teaspoon of salt in a glass of warm water and rinse your mouth with it.
+Salt is attributed antiseptic properties.
+Thus, it’s said that it’s a great ally to heal wounds naturally.
+To use it as a remedy, all you have to do is mix a teaspoon of salt in a glass of warm water and rinse your mouth with it.
 Spit the mixture out and repeat the process at least three times a day.
 Your pain and discomfort will gradually decrease.

 You should also read: 8 Remedies That May Help Heal Mouth Ulcers